-- (i) During the year ended 30 June 2020, the amount represented net income from the trading of construction materials of approximately HK\$328,000. - (ii) During the year ended 30 June 2021, the amount represented cash subsidies from the Employment Support Scheme granted by the Government of the Hong Kong Special Administrative Region as part of the relief measures on Covid-19 pandemic (2020: same).
+During the year ended 30 June 2022, the amounts represented cash subsidies from the Employment Support Scheme granted by the Government of the Hong Kong Special Administrative Region as part of the relief measures on Covid-19 pandemic (2021: same).
 There was no unfulfilled condition in respect of the grants.